chengkuanz/chengkuanz/README.md

 ### **[Picross Game - Java Swing](https://github.com/chengkuanz/Picross)**  [(Demo video)](https://github.com/user-attachments/assets/47c2bc13-a52f-4b1c-b9af-04abbe18e851)
 <img width="744" alt="picross" src="https://github.com/user-attachments/assets/f19607c2-1b9b-4e98-8d4f-932b43d6b6d8" />

-- Developed a multiplayer Picross game in Java using the MVC architectural pattern.
+- Developed a multiplayer Picross game in **Java** using the **MVC architectural pattern**.
-- Implemented real-time communication between server and clients with Java Sockets.
+- Implemented real-time communication between **server** and **clients** with **Java Sockets**.
-- Designed an intuitive GUI using Swing for a responsive user experience.
+- Designed an intuitive GUI using **Swing** for a responsive user experience.
 - Created a modular structure (Model-View-Controller) for scalable and maintainable code.
-- Automated build processes with batch scripts for compiling, JAR creation, and Javadoc generation.
+- Automated build processes with **batch scripts** for compiling, JAR creation, and Javadoc generation.
 - Enabled multiplayer interactions within a local area network, enhancing gaming experience and collaboration.

 ### **[Complier Design](https://github.com/chengkuanz/complier-design)**

-- Developed front-end stage of a compiler in C, consisting of a Reader, Scanner, and Parser, for a custom programming language.
+- Developed **front-end stage of a compiler** in **C**, consisting of a Reader, Scanner, and Parser, for a custom programming language.
-- Implemented a Reader module to manage dynamic memory for reading and storing input data, employing techniques like buffer handling and dynamic allocation.
+- Implemented a **Reader** module to manage dynamic memory for reading and storing input data, employing techniques like buffer handling and dynamic allocation.
-- Created a Scanner module to tokenize input data, incorporating finite state machines, token attributes, and error handling for lexical analysis.
+- Created a **Scanner** module to tokenize input data, incorporating finite state machines, token attributes, and error handling for lexical analysis.
-- Designed a Parser module for syntactic analysis, using recursive descent parsing and Backus-Naur Form (BNF) to validate the grammar and structure of the source code.
+- Designed a **Parser** module for syntactic analysis, using recursive descent parsing and Backus-Naur Form (BNF) to validate the grammar and structure of the source code.

 ### **[Personal Website](https://chengkuanz.github.io/)**